-Squamous cell carcinoma is the most common type of vaginal cancer, comprising 75% of cases.
+Squamous cell carcinoma is the most common type of vaginal cancer, comprising 9 out of 10 cases of vaginal cancer.
 It starts in the cells that line your vagina and spreads slowly.

 Adenocarcinoma is a rarer type of vaginal cancer.
 It starts in the glandular cells that make vaginal mucus.
 A rare form of adenocarcinoma is linked to women being exposed to the drug DES before birth.